If frequency is the distance between the waves, then amplitude is the height of the waves.

 A classical problem with digital sound is that of clipping.
 This happens when the amplitude goes higher than 1.
 The computer solves this problem quite simply by hacking off the waveform at amplitude 1, which changes the sound dramatically:

-Our sine wave is no longer a sine wave.
+Our sine wave is no longer a sine wave, but something else entirely.

 In many sound editing programs you will see the amplitude measured in decibels instead.
 This is a bit of a weird scale, but it is useful for many purposes which we will get to later in the workshop.
 In this measuring system we call the loudest possible signal 0 dB, and then we move downwards, all the way to silence at -∞.
 In most practical applications anything below -70 dB is inaudible.